 and welcome!
 I am writing to you from the ancestral lands of the Southern Maidu, Miwok, Nisenan, and Patwin peoples of Northern California.
 I recognize these Indigenous peoples as the original and ongoing stewards of this land.
 As a White settler, I acknowledge my complicity in the colonialism and racism that have led to the historical erasure, land appropriation, and oppression of many Black, Indigenous and People of Colour (BIPOC).

-While I hope you find this site a source for interesting information and knowledge sharing, I will continue to work on providing up-to-date and current resources that acknowledge the many BIPOC contributions to the field of outdoor/experiential education.
+While I hope you find this site a source for interesting information, I will continue to work on providing up-to-date and current resources that acknowledge the many BIPOC contributions to the field of outdoor/experiential education (OEE).
+My hope is that together we can amplify and elevate the multiple & varied contributions of OEE practitioners and scholars in an effort to further decolonize our communities of practice.

 Take the 21 day-challenge to build racial equity habits: https://www.debbyirving.com/21-day-challenge/